 Visitors cross a bridge symbolizing the passage from Earthly existence into the afterlife, begining with a hellish realm of man-hungry crocodiles, violent demons, and fanged devils bathed in sinister red light, where hands reach up from the waters below and river monsters threaten to gnash their souls to bits.
 Once inside the depths of Am Phu, fragrant incense overwhelms the air.
 At a temple shrine visitors can confess their sins and repent before a marble scale weighs their good and bad deeds.
 These visions of punishment haunt visitors until, finally, a steep stone staircase ascends to a sunlit opening.

-Climbing the stairs to salvation isn’t supposed to be easy, but this is where heaven begins — at the top of Thuy Son there are more caves, as well as divine shrines and pagodas.
+Climbing the stairs to salvation isn’t supposed to be easy, but this is where heaven begins—next door, on top of Thuy Son there are more caves, as well as divine shrines and pagodas.
 There are also reminders of the Vietnam War, including a chamber once used as a Viet Cong field hospital, and a plaque commemorating a Women’s Artillery battalion that was based nearby and destroyed 19 U.S. aircraft.
 Along with the heavenly shrines and carvings, the yin and yang of war and peace.

 Know Before You Go